 Top tip: When following a recipe, the easiest way to bulk cook is to use twice the ingredients to make twice as much, or quadruple them to have plenty of leftovers to freeze or have as lunches.

-With the cold weather most certainly here, it’s a great time to start thinking about home-made soups and casseroles, curries and bakes; all of which can be portioned out and popped in the freezer for another day.
+Home-made soups and casseroles, curries and bakes are perfect for when the cold weather arrives.
+They can be portioned out and popped in the freezer for another day.

-At Wilko, we have everything you need to make batch cooking easy – from pots and pans to a great range of freezer and microwave friendly containers to decant your home-made deliciousness into.
-Label it up and you’re good to go – just remember to take it out the freezer before you shoot off to work!
+At Wilko, we have everything you need to make batch cooking easy – from pots and pans to a great range of freezer and microwave friendly containers, you’re all set.
+Just don’t forget to label it and take it out of the freezer before you shoot off to work!

 Top tips for the perfect freeze